google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

   updated_on: 2014-01-06
   order: 2
 collection: introduction-to-media
+key-takeaways:
+  add-a-video:
+    - Use the video element to load, code, and play video in your site.
+    - "Don't load the whole video if unnecessary: specify a start and end time."
+    - Include a poster image so the user sees something meaningful right away.
+    - Specify multiple file formats since not all browsers support the same format.
+    - "Improve network performance: specify each file source's type."
+remember:
+  specify-a-start-time:
+    - The Media Fragments API is supported on most platforms, but not on iOS.
+  range-request:
+    - Make sure Range Requests are supported by your server.
+Range Requests are enabled by default on most servers, but some hosting services may turn them off.
 ---
 People like videos: videos can be fun, informative; users can also consume information on the go easier than having to read small fonts and scroll down a page on a mobile device.